jcayers20/mkdocs-autoapi/docs/index.md

 In addition, you must install an `mkdocstrings` [handler](https://mkdocstrings.github.io/usage/handlers/) for your project's programming language.

-We currently only support Python, but support for more languages is planned.
+!!! note
+    Currently, only Python handlers are supported.
+Support for additional programming languages (e.g., C, shell) is planned for future releases.
+    See [Installation via `pip`] for more details.

 ### Installation via `pip`